Ubiquitous signatures of nematic quantum criticality in optimally doped Fe-based superconductors

-To gain insight into the physical origin of the diverging elastoresistance, we fitted its temperature dependence by a Curie-Weiss functional form:

-As can be seen from Figure 2(A), the $m_{66}$ coefficient of optimally doped BaFe$_2$(As$_{0.7}$P$_{0.3}$)$_2$ follows a perfect Curie-Weiss temperature dependence from $T = 250K$ (the highest temperature where strain can be effectively transmitted by the epoxy) down to $T_c$ (below which temperature the resistance is zero), with a Weiss temperature ($T^*$) close to zero.
-For all the other optimally doped systems, $m_{66}$ can be fit by Curie-Weiss behavior at higher temperatures, but shows a significant deviation for temperatures greater than 100K, possibly related to the loss of quasi particle coherence due to its extremely small Fermi energy as observed in photoemission spectroscopy and transport\cite{Baumberger_2010,Behnia_2011}.
+The $m_{66}$ coefficient of optimally doped BaFe$_2$(As$_{0.68}$P$_{0.32}$)$_2$ (Fig. 2A) follows a perfect Curie-Weiss temperature dependence from $T = 250K$ (the highest temperature where strain can be effectively transmitted by the epoxy) down to $T_c$ (below which temperature the resistance is zero), with a Weiss temperature ($T^*$) close to zero.
+For FeTe$_{0.6}$Se$_{0.4}$, the $m_{66}$ coefficient can be perfectly fitted with Cure-Weiss down to $T_c$ but shows a significant deviation for temperatures greater than 100K, possibly related to the loss of quasi particle coherence due to its extremely small Fermi energy as observed in photoemission spectroscopy and transport\cite{Baumberger_2010,Behnia_2011}.
 Intriguingly, for the electron and hole doped ‘122’ pnictides, a downward deviation from Curie-Weiss behavior is observed below a characteristic temperature that is different for each of the materials.
-The quality of fit to the Curie-Weiss functional form for BaFe$_2$(As$_{0.7}$P$_{0.3}$)$_2$ in comparison to all of the other optimally doped compositions studied can be readily appreciated if the data are plotted on log axes.
-As shown in Figure S4\cite{SOM}, only the data for the P-substituted system can be fit by a single power law [$|(2m_{66}-2m_{66}^0)| \sim (T-T^*)^{- \gamma}$] over the entire temperature range, yielding $\gamma=1.008 \pm 0.002$ and $T^*=7 \pm 1$ K).
+The quality of fit to the Curie-Weiss functional form for BaFe$_2$(As$_{0.68}$P$_{0.32}$)$_2$ in comparison to all of the other optimally doped compositions studied can be readily appreciated if the data are plotted on log axes (Fig. S11).
+Only the data for the P-substituted system can be fit by a single power law [$|(2m_{66}-2m_{66}^0)| \sim (T-T^*)^{- \gamma}$] over the entire temperature range, yielding $\gamma=0.985 \pm 0.005$ and $T^*=11.7 \pm 3.1$.

 A slightly overdoped BaFe$_2$(As$_{0.64}$P$_{0.36}$)$_2$ sample has also been measured; the elastoresistivity coefficient $m_{66}$ of this sample can also be well fitted by Curie-Weiss temperature dependence over the entire temperature range, with a negative Weiss temperature $T^*=-11.5 \pm 2.3$(Fig. S14).